tendermint/tendermint/docs/rfc/rfc-017-abci++-vote-extension-propag.md

     (maybe out of date) information it is getting from its peers.
 Then, the node needs to be ready to propose at height *h<sub>c</sub>+1*, which requires having received the vote extensions for *h<sub>c</sub>*.
-    As the vote extensions are *not* stored in the blockchain, and it is difficult to have strong guarantees on *when* a late node considers itself caught up, providing the late node with the right vote extensions for the right height poses a problem.
+    As the vote extensions are *not* stored in the blocks, and it is difficult to have strong guarantees on *when* a late node considers itself caught up, providing the late node with the right vote extensions for the right height poses a problem.